 On the other hand, Airstream has kept up with time, leading the company to produce modern RVs for the present-day traveler.

 For instance, Basecamp X is a recently announced Airstream RV that equips several modern features.
 It also offers an app that you can download on your phone.
-Using it, you can control several functions such as lights, AC and heat pumps, awning, and a lot more.

 Build

-It’s alright if you’re old school, or don’t care about modern gadgets.
+It’s alright if you’re old school or don’t care about modern gadgets.
 Avion RVs’ massive and robust build might sway you in its favor.

-Although Avion’s fit and finish are admired by many, it’s heavier build might strain on towing.
+Although Avion’s fit and finish are admired by many, its heavier build might strain on towing.

 Durability

 Both Airstream and Avion are the oldest running RV manufacturers in the market.
-The companies have produced A-list, quality trailers.
-Their vintage RVs are so well built that they are still standing upright and competing against new ones.
+The companies have produced A-list quality trailers.

 Storage Space

 Since Avion RVs have a square design, they offer more storage space.
-It provides a little bit more space to store in your goods.
+It provides a little bit more space to store your goods.

-However, the difference in storage space is not immense, and Avion wins only by a slight margin, compared to Airstream.
+However, the difference in storage space is not immense, and Avion wins only by a slight margin compared to Airstream.

 Price

-As Avion RVs are no longer in production, you can purchase only used or vintage ones at a bit cheaper price.
+As Avion RVs are no longer in production, you can purchase only used or vintage ones at a cheaper price.
 But this is not always the case.

 Avions are in demand, and since they’re limited, the sellers might ask you for a heftier price.
 This also depends on the model you’re going for.

 Remember, your budget and personal preference must be the sole reason for your purchase.
 Even with a limited budget, you can find your dream RV if you research thoroughly.
-Just make sure to visit local dealers and take a look at the product in person.

 Resale Value